tttor/ctrl-foundation/book/rl-intro-sutton2018/ch_13_policy_gradient_methods.md

     * replace one-step return in (13.10) by `G_{t}^{\lambda}`

 ## 13.6 Policy Gradient for Continuing Problems

-For continuing problems without episode boundaries we need to define performance in terms of the average rate of reward per time step.
+* For continuing problems without episode boundaries
+  * need to define performance in terms of the **average rate of reward** per time step.
+* TODO: more on sec 13.6

+## 13.7 Policy Parameterization for Continuous Actions
-Policy-based methods offer practical ways of dealing with large actions spaces, even continuous spaces with an infinite number of actions.
-Instead of computing learned probabilities for each of the many actions, we instead learn statistics of the probability distribution.
-For example, the action set might be the real numbers, with actions chosen from a normal (Gaussian) distribution.
+* learn statistics of the probability distribution (Instead of computing learned probabilities for each of the many actions)
+  * eg: the action set might be the real numbers, with actions chosen from a normal (Gaussian) distribution.
+* To produce a policy parameterization,
+  * the policy can be defined as the normal proba bility density over a real-valued scalar action, with mean and standard deviation given by parametric function approximators that depend on the state
+  * divide the policy’s parameter vector into 2 parts, `\theta = [\theta_{\mu}, \theta_{\sigma}]`
+    * one part to be used for the approximation of the mean
+      * can be approximated as a linear function
+    * one part for the approximation of the standard deviation.
+      * must always be positive and
+      * is better approximated as the exponential of a linear function.

-## Summary:
+## 13.8 Summary
-* A parameterized policy enables actions to be taken without consulting action-value estimates—though action-value estimates may still be learned and used to update the policy parameter.
-* policy-gradient methods—meaning methods that
+* policy-gradient methods:
-update the policy parameter on each step in the direction of an estimate of the gradient of performance with respect to the policy parameter.
+  * update the policy parameter on each step in the direction of an estimate of the gradient of performance with respect to the policy parameter.
-* Methods that learn and store a policy parameter have many advantages.
+* advantages of methods that learn and store a policy parameter
   * can learn specific probabilities for taking the actions.
   * can learn appropriate levels of exploration and approach deterministic policies asymptotically
   * can naturally handle continuous state spaces
   * on some problems the policy is just simpler to represent parametrically than the value function;
+* Parameterized policy methods have an **theoretical advantage** over action-value methods
+  * in the form of the policy gradient theorem, which
-* policy gradient theorem gives an exact formula for how performance is affected by the policy parameter that does not involve derivatives of the state distribution
+    * gives an exact formula for how performance is affected by the policy parameter that does **not involve** derivatives of the state distribution.
-*  The state-value function assigns credit to—critizes—the policy’s action selections, and accordingly the former is termed the critic and the latter the actor, and these overall methods are sometimes termed actor–critic methods.